Community climate conversations

 Community-led Microgrants

 As a direct outcome of the Community Climate Conversations, we launched a call for community-led project proposals.
 From a strong pool of submissions, we selected and supported five projects that reflected the creativity and passion of local residents.
-These initiatives were envisioned and led entirely by community members.
-Check out some of the amazing projects below!
+These initiatives were envisioned and led entirely by community members but supported by the Biosphere Institute.
+Keep reading to learn about these amazing projects below!

-The State of the Earth, The State of the World: An Indigenous Intercultural Talking Circle
+4. The State of the Earth, The State of the World: Indigenous Intercultural Talking Circle with Ariole and Tobias

 Organized by Canmore community member Ariole K. Alei and led by Tobias Ear of Mini Thni, this evening brought together 35 participants ranging in age from 2 months to 80 years at Ralph Connor United Church in Chuwapcîpchiyan Kudebi / Canmore.